Here is a full list of all the different terms we use

 A yellow pin on our map represents a location that is partially accessible.
 Yellow locations often have alternative entrances or limited access within the space, such as steps inside or narrow hallways.
 Not everything about these places is barrier-free.

 A red pin on our map represents a location that is not accessible.
 Find a red pin on our map?
-Why not tweet @AccessNowApp about it and let’s make change happen.
-The more we raise awareness about inaccessible places, the closer we are to breaking barriers
+Help spread the word on social media and let’s make change happen.
+The more we raise awareness about inaccessible places the closer we are to breaking barriers

 Full List of Accessibility Tags